 It may seem simple on the surface, but your logo is an essential part of your brand’s story.
-It is just as responsible for communicating what you are about as your website, photography, copy, and other brand ingredients.
+It is just as responsible for communicating what you are about as your website, photography, copy, and other brand elements.
+But there’s no need to stress about it.
+You can avoid some common logo mistakes by following these simple rules.

 Your logo is a visual representation of your business so you want it to be relevant to your industry, your brand’s personality, and the audience you’re targeting.